notbd/Ikalendar2/README.md

 # App Website

 [ikalendar.app](https://ikalendar.app) is the official website for ikalendar2.
-This site is built with VitePress and deployed on vercel.
+This site is built with VitePress and deployed on Vercel.

 The source code for the website is located [here](https://github.com/notbd/Ikalendar2/tree/main/docs) within the `/docs` directory of the current repo.